- Animals: bovine

 To learn more about the collaborative grazing management that occurs across Colorado’s rangelands, we will conduct a holistic investigation of four partnerships between private ranchers and public land managers.
 We will evaluate three system components – ecological, economic, and social – to answer our overarching question: How do strategic grazing partnerships on multi-use public landscapes achieve the dual goals of assisting land management agencies with natural resource conservation, and ranchers with maintaining sustainable beef production?

-Themes to be explored include soil health, biodiversity, forage quality, ecosystem services, and public perceptions.
+Themes to be explored include soil health, biodiversity, forage quality, and stakeholder values and perceptions of ecosystem services.
 Results will be used to support collaborating ranchers and public lands agencies by informing how cattle may be managed as tools for conservation while producing a sustainable food product.
 We will also create an integrated model to broaden applicability to collaborative rangeland management efforts in other regions.

 Project objectives from proposal: